Severenit/WaterWebGL/README.md

-# Animated Heat Distortion Effects with WebGL
+# Animated Water Distortion Effects with WebGL

-A tutorial on how to use fragment shaders in WebGL to create an animated heat haze distortion effect on images and text.
+A tutorial on how to use fragment shaders in WebGL to create an animated water haze distortion effect on images.

 ## Installing